Aurelio logo

 ORCHESTRATOR_PROMPT = (

-"pass it to the appropriate agent tool.
-The agent tools will see the input you provide and"
+"the user's query and pass it to the appropriate agent tool.
+The agent "

-"use it to get all of the information that you need to answer the user's query.
-You may need"
+"information that you need to answer the user's query.
+You may need to "

-"attention to the fact that this is a multi-agent system in your conversation with the user."
+"mention or draw attention to the fact that this is a multi-agent system "

 )

-Now we define the orchestrator, including our subagents, using the as_tool method — note that we can also add normal tools to our orchestrator.
+Now we define the orchestrator, including our subagents using the as_tool method — note that we can also add normal tools to our orchestrator.

 python